Prevotella: Vaginal microbiota

 Prevotella species may be commensal in the vagina, though increased abundance of Prevotella in vaginal mucosa is associated with bacterial vaginosis.
-Prevotella is the most heritable bacterial group in vaginal microbiome and its abundance is linked to body mass index and hormonal milieu.
+A study of 542 Korean women, including identical and fraternal twins, highlighted that the vaginal microbiota's composition is influenced by menopausal status and bacterial vaginosis, with Lactobacillus and Prevotella being the most inheritable among beneficial and potentially harmful bacteria, respectively.
+An analysis pinpointed a genetic link between interleukin-5 variants and Prevotella abundance.
+Additionally, obesity was found to significantly diversify the vaginal microbiota, particularly increasing Prevotella presence.
+Other environmental factors like hormone therapy, human papillomavirus (HPV) infection can also influence the abundance of Prevotella.

 Prevotella bivia produces lipopolysaccharides and ammonia that are part of vaginal mucus.
 It is also associated with epithelial cytokine production and enhances the growth of other bacterial vaginosis-associated organisms, such as Gardnerella vaginalis.
 The latter in turn was found to stimulate growth of P. bivia.
+P. bivia in the vaginal tract triggers an immune response similar to lipopolysaccharides, activating genes involved in the Th17 pathway (IL23A, IL6, IL1A, IL1B) through antigen-presenting cells.
+This activation leads to the recruitment of Th cells to the inflamed area, important for women's health since the presence of CCR5+ Th cells in the vaginal mucosa could increase HIV transmission risk during bacterial vaginosis.

 Pathogenicity

-P. intermedia and P. nigrescens are associated with inflammatory periodontal diseases, such as pregnancy gingivitis, acute necrotizing ulcerative gingivitis and adult periodontitis.
+Prevotella intermedia and P. nigrescens are associated with inflammatory periodontal diseases, such as pregnancy gingivitis, acute necrotizing ulcerative gingivitis and adult periodontitis.
 Together with Porphyromonas gingivalis they are known as black-pigmenting anaerobes.
 All three require haemin to provide iron for their growth.
 These species were shown to bind lactoferrin that is released together with the contents of neutrophils during inflammation and bleeding in periodontitis patients.
 Lactoferrin inhibits the growth of P. gingivalis but not Prevotella.
 Inorganic iron and iron-binding proteins such as transferrin and lactoferrin do not support the growth of P. intermedia, however hemin–iron-containing compounds which include hemin, human hemoglobin, bovine hemoglobin, and bovine catalase stimulate the growth of P. intermedia.
-Hemoglobin-binding protein on the cell surface of P.intermedia has been described.
+Hemoglobin-binding protein on the cell surface of P. intermedia has been described.

 Some studies have linked abnormal levels of Prevotella copri and rheumatoid arthritis.

 An overgrowth of Prevotella and a reduction of Lactobacillus correlated with the onset of osteomyelitis in mice.
 The reduction of Prevotella in model mice led to an increase of Lactobacillus showing a protection effect against osteomyelitis.
 Thus, changes in the Prevotella microbiota may be related to the development of osteomyelitis.

 Approximately 70% and 30% of Prevotella are resistant to penicillin and clindamycin, respectively, while resistance to amoxicillin/clavulanate and metronidazole is reported in less than 10% of the clinical strains responsible for bloodstream infections in humans.